githubdmn/code-js/nodejs-interview/interview-01.md

 Here are some key aspects related to processes in Node.js:

 1. `Process Object`:
     Node.js exposes a global process object that provides information and control over the current Node.js process.
-It contains properties and methods to access details such as process ID, command-line arguments, environment variables, exit codes, and more.
+It contains properties and methods to access details such as process ID, command-line arguments, environment variables, exit codes and more.

 2. `Process Lifecycle`:
     A Node.js process has a lifecycle that includes different phases,